MadosMark/uselesswebsite/README.md

-# Useless Website

-Made a big mistake?
+# Made a big mistake?

 Here is your hyper!

+Click the link and get you bad mood hype now : https://big-mistake-hyper.netlify.app/

 ![Alt Text](https://media.giphy.com/media/BY8ORoRpnJDXeBNwxg/source.gif)